HernandezCU/Budget-App-Tax-Project-OOP/README.md

 }
 ```
-The`colorsOfCharts()`function is responsible for creating random colors whenever it is called.
-This ensures that each element of the Pie Chart is a different color so there is no confusion while reading the chart.
+The`colorsOfCharts()` function is responsible for creating random colors whenever it is called.
+This ensures that each Pie Chart element is different, so there is no confusion while reading the chart.
+# Conclusion
+In conclusion, this app has several moving parts that need to work in unison to yield the desired results.
+This final project was fun to create as I had not worked with SWIFT in over a year.
+Working with swift has many challenges, but once you become familiar with them, it almost becomes second nature to detect them before they happen.
+For example, we always have to remember to force unwrap values from variables.
+This is very important because if we don't, the application will freeze and throw an exception.
+We also have to remember to add constraints to all of our UI elements because if we fail to do so, we will most likely have several UI elements all over the place.
+Overall this entire experience was great as I had never used swift to make API requests and get data, format it, and then display it.
+It was an entirely new experience, and I will experiment with it a lot more because the possibilities of this are endless.